blakegreendev/serverless-blog/source/_posts/AWS-Certification-Path.md

 {% asset_img sa-pro-req.png %}

 My **Solutions Architect - Associate** was going to expire.
 Instead of retaking SA-A, I used the 50% off voucher that AWS provides and went for the **Solutions Architect - Professional**.
-This was by far the toughest exam I've ever taken at the time but also a big accomplishment for me.
+This exam was a challenge but my preparation prevailed.
 I was very proud to earn this certification, level up into the "Professional" ranks, and recertify my **Solutions Architect - Associate** certification.
 The accumulation of all three associate level certification definitely helped since this exam covers such a wide variety of AWS services.
 Not only were the questions long and difficult, my testing terminal froze halfway through my exam.
 Luckily, they testing folks were able to refresh it and I didn't have to start over but the added stress didn't help.
-The exam is truly a race against time.
+The exam is truly a race against time and requires you to stay focused.

 Key areas:
 - Hybrid Architectures (on-premises and cloud)